You have no items in your shopping cart.

 Why it helps:

-Increases tongue flexibility and control.
+Increases tongue muscles and promotes the tongue not falling back into the airway, and control.
 You can really feel it.

 2. Tongue Push-Ups.

 a/.
-Push your tongue up against the roof of your mouth with force at the same time put a finger between the lips and suck in.
+Push your tongue up against the roof of your mouth with force and push it forward into the back of your top teeth, at the same time put a finger between the lips and suck in.
 You will feel the strain on the back of the tongue and it also brings the palate forward.
+Continue breathing through your nose so it is the muscles at the back of the mouth doing the sucking.

 Hold for 5 seconds, then relax.